If you’re like me, assignment feedback can depress the heck out of you! Sometimes I waint to throw it away and never look at it again.

 Use your assignment feedback to fuel your desire for top marks.

-In this post I’ve recommended five strategies that top students use to get ahead using assignment feedback.
+In this article, I’ve recommended five strategies that top students use to get ahead using assignment feedback.
 These are:

 How to Use Assignment Feedback to Improve your Grades